karlstolley/stolley.dev/_posts/2019-11-03-the-time-change-brings-out-the-worst-in-everyone.md

 1. Today marks the *end* of Daylight Saving Time for 2019, for those time zones and areas that observe a time-change to begin with.
 2. *Daylight Saving Time* is so written.
 A student of *The Chicago Manual of Style* would likely put a hyphen there: *Daylight-Saving Time*.
-The key is that *saving* is verb. *Daylight saving time* is meant to save daylight, meaning that in the longer ends of days of the summer months, the clock is adjusted so that the sun sets later relative to the 24-hour clock.
+The key is that *saving* is an adjective. *Daylight saving time* is meant to save daylight, meaning that in the longer ends of days of the summer months, the clock is adjusted so that the sun sets later relative to the 24-hour clock.
 It is not, as the solecistic plural noun-form *savings* would suggest, a sale.
 3. Today therefore marks the beginning of *Standard Time*.

 Which of course means that news outlets of all different stripes are running biannual